19 Perennial Plants For Florida Garden Spaces

 Mexican heather is sometimes also called false heather or elfin heather.
 Mexican heather grows as a thick shrublet with many tiny flowers that you’ll enjoy for a large part of each year.
 The flowers may be pink, white, or purple.

 This perennial plant is quite flexible when it comes to soil type.
-For example, it can grow in sand, clay, and loam soils.
 Concerning pH, Mexican heather can do well in both acidic and alkaline soils.

 Ox-Eye Sunflower